andr-ew/nest_/lib/nest_/README.md

 support _affordance { input = false } properly when input already exists. use booleans in the constructor to essentially nullify default values, even when they are _obj_ (i.e., members of zsort)

+support _affordance { input = { enabled = false } }: for members objects that exist in the contructor object, sending a table :put()s that table in the existing object

 nest_.focus - focus on a single nest & children for a device & effectively disable otherelatives. will need it's own variable in the _dev. great for popup interfaces